shalinda-j/CodeOrbit/docs/src/languages/python.md

 ## Debugging

-Zed supports zero-configuration debugging of Python module entry points and pytest tests.
+CodeOrbit supports zero-configuration debugging of Python module entry points and pytest tests.
 Run {#action debugger::Start} ({#kb debugger::Start}) to see a contextual list for the current project.
-For greater control, you can add debug configurations to `.zed/debug.json`.
+For greater control, you can add debug configurations to `.CodeOrbit/debug.json`.
 See the examples below.

 ### Debug Active File